Semiha Es

 Semiha Es (1912 – 11 December 2012) was the first Turkish female war photographer.

 Early years

-Semiha Es was born into a modest family to Bekir and his wife Lütfiye at Vefa quarter of Fatih district in İstanbul in 1912.
+Semiha Es was born into a modest family to Bekir and his wife Lütfiye at Vefa quarter of Fatih district in Istanbul in 1912.
 She had a sister.
-At the age of 15, she jobbed as a switchboard operator in a telephone company to financially support her family.
+At the age of 15, she worked as a switchboard operator in a telephone company to financially support her family.
 During a beauty contest application, still underage, she met Hikmet Feridun Es, a well known Turkish journalist.
-She eloped and married to Hikmet Geridun Es as she learned that her parents were prepared to give her away in marriage with someone she did not know.
+She eloped and married Hikmet Geridun Es after learning that her parents were prepared to give her away in marriage to someone she did not know.